-- Vapes and electronic cigarettes

-- Lighters and matches
+- knives and weapons

-- Knives or weapons including items that have been modified to represent an object that could cause harm

-- Alcohol
+- alcohol

-- Illegal drugs
+- illegal drugs

-- Stolen items
+- stolen items

-- Tobacco and cigarette papers

-- Fireworks

-- Pornographic images;

-- Any article that a member of staff reasonably suspects has been, or is likely to be used: to commit an offence; or to cause personal injury to, or damage to the property of, any person (including the child)
+- any article that the member of staff reasonably suspects has been, or is likely to be used

+- to commit an offence, or

+- to cause personal injury to, or damage to property of; any person (including the child).

+- tobacco and cigarette papers

+- e-cigarettes or vapes

+- fireworks

+- pornographic images

+- weapons

-- 8.1.1.
+8.1.1.
 The academy will retain and dispose of these as appropriate.
-They will not be returned to the child or parent
+They will not be returned to the child or parent.